AdobeDocs/analytics.en/help/admin/admin/c-processing-rules/processing-rules-tips.md

 **Testing Rules That Read Search Terms**

-For any criteria based on a search, such as if prop1 contains “news,” go to the prop 1 report and search for “news” and see if there are any matches you were not expecting.
+For any criteria based on a search, such as if prop1 contains "news," go to the prop 1 report and search for "news" and see if there are any matches you were not expecting.

 **Testing Rules that Read Variables**